 About Multicast/Broadcast over the wireless networks: At this time the College does not support sending multicast traffic over the wireless network (sending streaming video content from one wireless device to one or more other devices on the network.)
 This functionality has overloaded the wireless infrastructure in the past and at this time we do not have that capability enabled on wireless network (only on the wired networks.)

 It is important to note that streaming video content from a source on the Internet is not affected and any device that performs this function (Roku, Apple TV, Netflix apps, etc.) should function properly.
-Devices that act as the source of streaming video content (Chromecast, etc.) will not function on the wireless networks at this time.
+Devices that act as the source of streaming video content (Google Chromecast, etc.) will not function on our wireless networks at this time.